 Some international students studying at NCI will secure a part-time job to support them while they study.
 All courses available to international students at NCI allow students to receive a Stamp 2 Student Visa, which means you can work:

-- Up to 20 hours a week during term time
+- Up to 20 hours a week

 There are limited on-campus jobs are available to current students, but a number of companies come to our campus each semester to look for students for part-time roles.
 The minimum wage in Ireland is currently €9.55 per hour.